stolostron/hub-of-hubs-postgresql/README.md

 ## Run PostgreSQL with an operator in your Hub of hub cluster
 You can follow the [instructions](./pgo/README.md) to:
 - set up a PostgreSQL
-- use this ansible to set up database schema, tables, and permissions, etc... on the postgres inside your Hoh cluster
+- use these Ansible playbooks to set up database schema, tables, and permissions, etc... on the PostgreSQL instance inside your Kubernetes cluster

 ## Initial setup if you do not want to run PostgreSQL with an operator